KnollFrank/CarND-Advanced-Lane-Lines/writeup.md

 #### Lane Lines

+TODO:
-TODO: Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+- Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+- identify lane-line pixels: `find_lane_pixels()`, how?
+- fit their positions with a polynomial: `fit_polynomial()`, how?

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: